EDUC 780 Evaluation and Measurement Tools

 The candidate will conduct an interview with a higher education faculty/staff member from the institution he/she has selected for this project regarding institutional effectiveness strategies.
 The candidate will record and transcribe the interview and utilize member checks for accuracy.
 (CLO: A, B, C, D, E)

-The candidate will compile his/her research into a 10-15-page paper in which he/she analyzes an institution of higher education’s methodology for its institutional effectiveness evaluation.
-Connections must be made to research with at least 15 sources cited, seven of which must be current within the last five years.
+The candidate will compile his/her research into a 10–15-page paper in which he/she analyzes an institution of higher education’s methodology for its institutional effectiveness evaluation.
+Connections must be made to research with at least 15 sources cited, 7 of which must be current within the last 5 years.
 (CLO: A, B, C, D, E)

-The candidate will conduct a validity study of an assessment currently in use or one of his/her own creation.
+The candidate will conduct a validity study of an assessment currently in use or one of his/her own creation and will identify a list of 8–10 experts that can provide input on it.
 The candidate will use the Lawshe method to establish validity for the assessment and will report the Content Validity Ratio (CVR) and the Content Validity Index (CVI) for the selected instrument.
 The validity data results will be presented in a narrative report.
 (CLO: C, E)

 Each quiz will cover the Learn material for the assigned Modules: Weeks.
-Each quiz will be open-book/open-notes, contain multiple-choice, true/false, and one essay question, and have a 60-minute time limit.
+Each quiz will be open-book/open-notes, contain 10 multiple-choice, true/false, and 1 essay question, and have a 1-hour time limit.
 (CLO: A, B, C, D, E)

 Have questions about this course or a program?